If your company is spending more than 90 days working on a prototype, you’re doing it wrong, plain and simple.

 Looking At InVision’s Pros and Cons

 Compared to Proto.io, you might find a lot more to like from InVision.
-While both applications have generally the same purpose, there are some important details that make them different.
+While both applications generally have the same purpose, some important details make them different.
 These details are what make InVision’s learning curve shorter than what’s required from Proto.io.

 If you’re looking to throw together quick prototypes, InVision can help.
 By synchronizing your files easily, you take away a serious roadblock to productivity.
 You get plenty of hotspot indicators on mobile and web versions which can help you get work done more quickly.